April 2026

 • Month-long exhibits at Laconia Library, Gilford Library, and the Belknap Mill

-• Community engagement through events at Tanger (like Halloween and
+• Community engagement through events at Tanger (like Halloween and Christmas)

 • Partnership with Castle in the Clouds, decorating a room each year at Christmas

-• And of course, our Gallery hanging space—the heart of it all
+• And of course, our Gallery hanging space—the heart of it all.

 And who can take part in all of this?
 All of you—our LRAA members.

-have so much to offer, and I’d truly love to meet more of you.
-Our next Art Talk is Monday, April
+If you haven’t gotten involved yet, I encourage you to explore something that interests you.
+We have so much to offer, and I’d truly love to meet more of you.
+Our next Art Talk is Monday, April 20—I hope to see you there!

 Gail Brunt